Azure/azure-functions-durable-extension/docfx/articles/topics/eternal-orchestrations.md

+> [!WARNING]
+> This documentation is out of date and will be deleted.
+The official documentation has been moved [here](https://docs.microsoft.com/en-us/azure/azure-functions/durable-functions-eternal-orchestrations).

 # Eternal Orchestrations
 Most functions have an explicit start and an end. *Eternal orchestrations*, however, are examples of orchestrator functions which never end.
 These are useful for various types of scenarios, including implementing aggregators or infinite loops.